ANZASW Research Practice Note Sept 2018

 The researcher (s) will include in the design stage an exploration of the nature of the proposed study and its potential implications for Māori, even when Māori are not the focus of the study.
 Caution should be used in the statement “this research will benefit all people including Māori” as a more detailed analysis of implications is required.

 If the research involves participants who are recruited because they are Māori (or the research involves a topic of particular interest to Māori), a Māori researcher should list his or her tribal affiliations on relevant documentation, including participant information sheets and advertisements.
 A Tauiwi researcher should provide information about consultation processes, funding and team membership.

-For Māori researchers: Kaupapa Māori research ‘has been defined as research by Māori, for Māori and with Māori (G. Smith in Smith, 1999b).
-As a research strategy, it is related to Māori ownership of knowledge and acknowledging the validity of a Māori way of doing’ (Walker, Eketone, & Gibbs, 2006, p.
+For Māori researchers: Kaupapa Māori research ‘has been defined as research by Māori, for Māori and with Māori (Smith, 1999).
+As a research strategy it is related to Māori ownership of knowledge and acknowledging the validity of a Māori way of doing’ (Walker, Eketone, & Gibbs, 2006, p.
 333).
 Walker et al. recommend the following principles for researchers:

 - kaupapa Māori research gives full recognition to Māori cultural values and systems;